China flies warplanes close to Taiwan in early test of Biden

 "We urge Beijing to cease its military, diplomatic, and economic pressure against Taiwan and instead engage in meaningful dialogue with Taiwan's democratically elected representatives," US State Department spokesman Ned Price said, adding that US-Taiwan ties are deepening and Washington remains committed to the island's self-rule.

-The US showed a strong commitment to Taiwan's defense during the Trump administration, approving the sale of advance military hardware to Taipei, including F-16 fighter jets, while sending high-level envoys to the island, both moves that angered Beijing.
+The US showed a strong commitment to Taiwan's defense during the Trump administration, approving the sale of advanced military hardware to Taipei, including F-16 fighter jets, while sending high-level envoys to the island, both moves that angered Beijing.

 In an early show of support from the Biden administration toward the island, Taiwan's de facto ambassador to the US, Hsiao Bi-khim, attended Biden's inauguration last week.
 It was the first such official invitation to a representative of the Taipei government since 1979, when Washington established formal diplomatic ties with Beijing.
 On the same day, Beijing announced sanctions against outgoing US Secretary of State Mike Pompeo and 27 other high-ranking officials under Trump, accusing them of "prejudice and hatred against China."